gphorvath/swiss-army-knife/README.md

 ## Overview

-The goal of **Swiss Army Knife** is to provide a set of commonly used templates and automation to jump-start new projects.
+**Swiss Army Knife** is a set of commonly used templates and automation to jump-start new projects.
+The goal of this repo is to add some amount of quality control prior to writing code, with as little effort as possible.

 ## Usage